 Some local schools and businesses host free storytimes and children's activities, too.
 Check out their event calendars and websites for the most-to-date info for the following:

-- Mildred and Dildred hosts free storytimes every Tuesday at 10:30am and every Thursday at 3:30pm, plus lots of other free children's events throughout the week.
+- Mildred and Dildred hosts a free storytime every Tuesday at 10:30am, and has lots of other free children's events throughout the week.

 - Tucson Community School hosts a free play group/ storytime every Thursday 9:30am, facilitated by wonderful early childhood teachers.

 - Barnes & Noble has storytime every Saturday at 11:00am.

 - Bookmans has storytime every Friday at 10:00am at their Grant location, and storytime/music hour every Tuesday at 10:00am at their Speedway location.